Iran's Olympic chief claims no punishment coming for climber

 Khosravi Vafa said Rekabi would return to her hometown Thursday.

-Rekabi’s decision not to wear the hijab was seized upon by demonstrators who have protested for weeks in the Islamic Republic.
+Rekabi’s competition without a hijab was seized upon by demonstrators who have protested for weeks in the Islamic Republic.
 Hundreds of people gathered outside Imam Khomeini International Airport for her arrival and cheered a woman they called “Elnaz the Champion” and saw as an inspiration for their continued protests.

 When asked whether he discussed the issue with Iranian delegates, Robin Mitchell, a Fijian sports official who was elected the new president of the Association of National Olympic Committees at the assembly on Thursday, said they had not spoken and indicated he wasn’t aware the Iranians were at the meetings.